Tim Norton

 Timothy John Norton SVD (born 24 July 1958) is an Australian Catholic bishop.
-He has served as an Auxiliary Bishop of the Roman Catholic Archdiocese of Brisbane since 2022.
+He is the Bishop of Broome, prior having served as an Auxiliary Bishop of the Roman Catholic Archdiocese of Brisbane from 2022–2024.
 A member of the Society of the Divine Word, he previously served as the Provincial Superior of the order for Australia between 2005 and 2013.

 Early life

 Norton was born in Sydney in 1958 to Joseph and Dawn Norton (née Spillane).
 He has an older brother Chris and a younger sister, Julie.
 He attended Marist Brothers Eastwood, where the school's chaplain was a Divine Word Missionary who had previously lived in India for 30 years.
 He took a trip to India during his final year of high school, which he later said was influential in discerning his vocation.
 After graduating, he commenced tertiary studies for a Bachelor of Applied Science in Physiotherapy at Cumberland College of Health Sciences, Sydney.
 He worked as a physiotherapist and worked with young street people in Darlinghurst who were experiencing homelessness, addiction, and mental health issues.

 He entered the seminary when he was 25 and moved to Mexico to continue his studies at the age of 28.
 In 1985, he entered the Society of the Divine Word and in 1990, professed his final vows.